 Professional Development and Learning:

 - NAO Nonprofit Learning & Convening for Rural Communities

 Program Planning & Development

 - 3 Steps to Plan Programs for Maximum Impact - GrantSpace (Blog)

 - Basic Guide to Nonprofit Program Design and Marketing - Management Help (Guide)

-- Effective Program Development - Foundation Center (Handout & Video)
+- Effective Program Development for Startup Organizations - Foundation Center (Handout & Video)

 - Overview of Non-Profit Program Planning - Kent University (Guide)

 - Program Design Logic Models - Compassion Capital Fund (Tool)

 - Sample Logic Model - Compassion Capital Fund National Resource Center (Template)